amitparag/Attention-Classification/README.md

             iaa.ElasticTransformation(alpha=(0.5, 3.5), sigma=0.25)
             .......

 For data augmentation, see [1 - Transforming and Augmenting the dataset.ipynb](https://github.com/amitparag/Attention-Classification/blob/main/1%20-%20Transforming%20and%20Augmenting%20the%20dataset.ipynb).
+Data from 25 objects were kept aside for training.
+After augmentation, the dataset contained 124 slip cases and 408 wriggle cases.

 After this, we use [2 - Dataset.ipynb](https://github.com/amitparag/Attention-Classification/blob/main/2%20-%20Dataset.ipynb) to create train, test, validation directories (See below)